Frequently asked questions (FAQs)

 The WBA consists of the following components:

-• Online core learning units and reflective activity
+• Online core learning units

-• A clinical assessment visit that will involve a medical educator observing you in practice during four consultations (direct observation) and a clinical case analysis.
+• A clinical assessment visit (usually done via Zoom or similar virtual platform) that will involve a medical educator observing you in practice during four consultations (direct observation) and a clinical case analysis.
 The clinical case analysis involves the assessor selecting patients seen by you in the preceding week with oral questioning about aspects of the case.
-You will be provided with feedback on your performance

 All components of the workplace-based assessment (WBA) must be successfully completed between three and six months of commencing work in Australia.

 Doctors will receive constructive feedback about performance from a medical educator and will be notified about which WBA component/s require a second review.
-If the WBA is not satisfactorily completed on the second attempt or within the specified timeframe, the doctor will no longer be recognised as substantially comparable – they will be recognised as partially comparable and required to complete the RACGP Fellowship examinations.
+If the WBA is not satisfactorily completed on the second attempt or within the specified timeframe, the doctor will no longer be recognised as substantially comparable – they will be recognised as partially comparable and be required to complete the RACGP Fellowship examinations.

 Partially comparable doctors must complete the WBA within the specified timeframe.